 A company that engages an employee can provide various benefits to the employee.
-The benefits range from pensions to retirement plans such as a 401(k) or 403(b), assets, or any other specified option.
-However, the vesting plan must meet the minimum vesting standards that the IRS stipulates.
+The benefits range from pensions to retirement plans such as a 401(k) or 403(b), assets, or any other specified benefit.
+A vesting plan must meet the minimum vesting standards that the IRS stipulates.

 Example (Cliff Vesting)

 Suppose Joe enters into a cliff vesting plan with his employer.
-He, therefore, accepts to get into a four-year contract with the company.
-In return, the company promises him 2400 units on successful completion of the first year.
+He, therefore, accepts a four-year contract with the company.
+In return, the company promises him 2,400 units on successful completion of the first year.
 Then, the rest of the units will follow the vesting schedule plan of 50 units per year.
-Joe is satisfied, signs the contract, and sweats through the year.
-However, on the 11th month – almost through – the management decides, well, Joe is a hardworking employee, but it seems he is not channeling enough energy towards the organization’s vision.
+Joe is satisfied, signs the contract, and sweats through the first year.
+However, on the 11th month – almost through – the management decides, well, Joe is a hardworking employee but it seems he is not channeling enough energy toward the organization’s vision.
 So, they fire Joe on Friday evening – one week before his first-year anniversary.
 The result is that Joe loses all benefits he is entitled to because the cliff vesting period is incomplete.

 How Vesting Schedules Work

 The process of vesting schedules is locked inside the bubble of irrevocable rights over employer incentives during the duration of the employee’s tenure with the company.
 Vesting rights may include stock or contributions made by the employer to the employee’s retirement plan account or pension plan on a scheduled basis.

 Example (Vesting Schedules)